OleHolmNielsen/Slurm_tools/showuserlimits/README.md

 -------------------

 This tool prints out the Slurm associations limits and current usage values for a user.
+Data is extracted from the Slurm database using the ```scontrol show assoc_mgr``` command, for which there exists almost no documentation.

 By default the current user in its default account is printed including every available limit and current value from the Slurm database.